Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 The billing hour (BH) unit applied to a class is used in the calculation of tuition and student fees.

-Transfer Credit Definitions
+Section IX: Transfer Credit Definitions

 A process by which institutions assess learning acquired elsewhere in order that credit toward their own credential may be provided.
 Articulation is based on faculty decisions and established institutional principles, policies and procedures.
 It acknowledges the missions of different types of institutions and the quality and integrity of their programs.
 Transfer credit is the result of the articulation process.